Tier 4 of the Points Based System (PBS) was introduced on 31st March 2009. To be granted Tier 4 immigration permission you need to score 40 points:

 You are required to show us the Tier 4 application cover sheet and the post office receipt (showing that your documents have been posted).
 We will need to see original copies in person, so you should make a same day appointment to see the Home Office Compliance Team.

-Once you have provided your biometrics information, a decision will be made on your application by a Home Office caseworker.
 The Home Office aims to process your application within eight weeks of you submitting your application (however this can take longer during busy periods).
 We are unable to speed up this process.

 If you are still waiting for a decision on your application then in most instances you will still be able to continue with your course of study if you are able to show that your application was made on time.

 It is therefore advisable that you keep a photocopy of all of the following documentation before submitting your documents to the Home Office and provide them to the University once received: